huggingface/optimum-intel/examples/openvino/stable-diffusion/README.md

 # Stable Diffusion Quantization
-This example demonstrates Quantization-aware Training (QAT) of Stable Diffusion using [NNCF](https://github.com/openvinotoolkit/nncf).
-Quantization is applyied to UNet model which is the most time-consuming element of the whole pipeline.
-The quantized model and the pipeline is exported to the OpenVINO format for inference with `OVStableDiffusionPipeline` helper.
+This example demonstrates how to apply Quantization-aware Training (QAT) from [NNCF](https://github.com/openvinotoolkit/nncf) and Token Merging method to optimize UNet model from Stable Diffusion pipeline.
+The optimized model and the pipeline are exported to the OpenVINO format for inference with `OVStableDiffusionPipeline` helper.
 The original training code was taken from the Diffusers [repository](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image) and modified to support QAT.

 Knowledge distillation and EMA techniques can be used to improve the model accuracy.